School SEND Offer (Secondary)

 How does the academy ensure that all staff are fully equipped to meet the wide ranging needs of individual students?

-Class teacher and TAs supported in providing Quality First Teaching SIMS, Half Termly Data Collection, Pupil Passports to Progress, Provision Map, Boxall Profile and PASS Data
+Class teacher and TAs support in providing Quality First Teaching, Arbor, Termly Data Collection, Pupil Passports to Progress, Provision Map, Boxall Profile, PASS Data and Springwell Learning Maps

 Continued Professional Development for all staff members